 Mana burn was initially considered an integral component of Magic play; according to the Magic: The Gathering Comprehensive Rules (2017), "Older versions of the rules stated that unspent mana caused a player to lose life; this was called 'mana burn.'
 That rule no longer exists" (p.
 207).
 The rule, whether purposefully or otherwise, seemed to risk slowing down gameplay, as players might attempt to avoid situations where they would have too much mana to spend in a given turn.
 Interestingly, the game’s designers also discovered that the rule’s presence or absence had little effect on game play and, thus, there was no apparent need to keep it (Rosewater, 2009).
 Given the growing complexity and continued sense of change desired to promote development of the game, mana burn was ultimately phased out, with some initial (albeit not longstanding) backlash from players (Rosewater, 2009).

 The planeswalker as a card type (rather than as a descriptor for each game player) added new mechanics to the game, providing players with an opportunity for unique abilities to activate each round that did not cost mana and for a second target (the planeswalker card itself) for opponent spells.
-Essentially, planeswalker cards represent powerful beings diegetically close to the level of the player: dimension-crossing heroes or villains, important figures in the Magic storyline, e.g. the evil dragon overlord Nicol Bolas, Planeswalker or the noble hieromancer Gideon Jura.
+Essentially, planeswalker cards represent powerful beings diegetically close to the level of the player: dimension-crossing heroes or villains, important figures in the Magic storyline such as the evil dragon overlord Nicol Bolas, Planeswalker or the noble hieromancer Gideon Jura.
 Rather than a summoned creature, the planeswalker is a summoned ally with their own abilities and the interesting mechanic of counters.
 Each planeswalker has three to five abilities that can be used once per turn, at any time, and include either adding or subtracting a number of loyalty counters to those already on the card, a number which also acts as the planeswalker’s life total.